Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics

 The preceding argument does not work for the quantities \eqref{dilener} and \eqref{dilmom} because they contain non-trivial terms involving inverse powers of $\b$.
-Their physical meaning as dilational quantities comes from comparing the form of the terms containing $t$ and the terms in the energy and momentum densities.
+Their physical meaning as dilational quantities comes from a comparison of the form of the terms containing $t$ and the form of the terms in the energy and momentum densities.
 Specifically, for the density in the quantity \eqref{dilener}, the terms $t (\tfrac{1}{2}v_x^2 - \tfrac{2}{3}\b (p -\tfrac{1}{2\b})^3)$ are exactly $t$ times the density in the energy \eqref{ener}.
-In the quantity \eqref{dilmom}, the terms $\tfrac{1}{2} t(v_x^2 - 4 \b(p -\tfrac{1}{2\b})^3)v_x$ share the feature with the density in the momentum \eqref{mom} that it is odd in $v_x$.
+In the quantity \eqref{dilmom}, the terms $\tfrac{1}{2} t(v_x^2 - 4 \b(p -\tfrac{1}{2\b})^3)v_x$ share the feature with the density in the momentum \eqref{mom} that they are odd in $v_x$.